Welcome to the shotover brewery

 We set out to produce beers with an attractive and complex flavour profile by combining the highest quality ingredients, skill and patience.
-Our cask ales are naturally conditioned in the brewery for two weeks before release and our bottled beers are conditioned for longer.
+Our cask ales are naturally conditioned in the brewery before release and our bottled beers are bottle conditioned for an authentic.
 Real ale is a fresh product and ours is usually enjoyed within four weeks of leaving the mash tun.
 We make a small range of beers as perfect exemplars of their type.
 You can find out about each beer by clicking on the icon.

-Our business philosophy is built on three simple strands – Product Quality, Service, and Local identity – we are an Oxford brewery and our market is Oxfordshire.
+Our business philosophy is built on three simple strands – Product Quality, Service, and Local identity – we are an Oxford brewery and our market is focused on Oxfordshire.

 We are a craft brewery.
-Our beer is hand-made in batches of 1200 litres from floor malted barley, malted wheat and hops, then hand casked and hand bottled.
-We do not pasteurise or chill filter or artificially carbonate our beer and it is a fresh product naturally conditioned by secondary fermentation in the cask or bottle.
+Our beer is hand-made in small batches from British malted barley and malted wheat.
+To achieve our striking flavor we use a mix of British and new world hops, then hand casked and hand bottled.
+We do not pasteurise or filter and it is a fresh product naturally conditioned by secondary fermentation in the cask or bottle.

-We use malted barley from Warminster Maltings.
-The Maris Otter barley used is grown across southern England.
-Our hops are grown in Kent, Herefordshire, South Island New Zealand and Washington State USA and we hope to use Oxfordshire hops in the future.
+We use British malted barley, the Maris Otter barley used is grown across southern England.
+Our hops are grown in Kent, Herefordshire, South Island New Zealand and Washington State USA.
 We seek to minimise our raw material miles but fortunately hops are dried and are the lightest ingredients we use.
-Our cask ale is rarely delivered more than 10 miles from the brewery.
-Most of it is sold and consumed within 5 miles.

 Shotover Hill, which dominates the approach to Oxford from London, is rich in myth and history.
 Formerly part of the mediaeval Shotover royal forest it is now largely an ancient woodland and park and still carries the original old London coach road over its summit.
 Charles Wesley was robbed by a highwayman here in 1737 and a Queen's College scholar was said to have killed a wild boar by stuffing his copy of Aristotle down its throat.